-27.I will continue to ensure future steps in the Communications Plan are proceedings for contempt of court may be brought against anyone who makes, or causes to be made, a false statement in a document verified by a statement of truth without and honest belief in its truth
+15.I will continue to ensure future steps in the Communications Plan are acted upon necessary.

+Communications Teams of Dudley, Sandwell and Walsall Councils and West for contempt of court may be brought against anyone who makes, or causes to be made, a false statement in a document verified by a statement of truth without and honest belief in its truth

-Walsall Councils and West Midlands Police to ensure that they are
+Midlands Police to ensure that they are disseminating the information as and when

 I believe that the facts stated in this Witness Statement are true.
-I understand that
+I understand that proceedings